pquiring/javaforce/readme.txt

  /native    - native loaders with JNI bindings for FFmpeg, OpenGL, Camera /projects  - source for all sub-projects
- /iso       - scripts to build jfLinux iso (outdated) /linux     - scripts to install JavaForce repo (preferred method for Linux) /utils     - utility apps (jnlp)
+ /iso       - scripts to build jfLinux iso (outdated) /linux     - scripts to install JavaForce repo for Linux /windows   - scripts to install JavaForce repo for Windows /utils     - utility apps (jnlp)

 Getting Started